Arpita0723/buggy-code-classifier/README.md

 The code is predicted to be BUGGY.

-👤 Author
+👤 Created by
 Arpita Singh

-Project: Python Code Quality Classification
+Project: Code Quality Classification